O-Tire/Note-CLI/README.md

-A simple cross-platform note management app which runs on the terminal.
+### A simple cross-platform note management app which runs on the terminal.

-## Available commands:
+# Available commands:

-    -v or --version
+    -v OR --version

-Display version notice.
+> Display version notice.

+---

-    -n or --new or --note or --add
+    -n OR --new OR --note OR --add

-Add a note.
+> Add a note. \
 Requires one string argument. (your note)
 Example: note -n "Interview at 5 PM" in "Work Category"

+---

-    -rm or -del or --remove or --delete
+    -rm OR -del OR --remove OR --delete

-Removes one or multiple notes.
+> Removes one or multiple notes.
 Requires integer arguments. (the numbers of the notes you want to remove)

-Example: note -rm 1 7 4
+Example: `` note -rm 1 7 4 ``

+---

-    -c or -clear or -clear-all
+    -c OR -clear OR -clear-all

-Removes all notes
+> Removes all notes

-    If you call 'note' with no arguments:
+---

+    note [NO FLAGS]

-Prints out all of the notes and their numbers.
+> Prints out all of the notes and their numbers.

-## Category System:
+# Category System:

-You can now organize your notes with categories using this command structure: note -n my-note in my-category
+You can now organize your notes with categories using this command structure:

+` note -n my-note in my-category `

-This will create a new note in a new or existing category.
+> This will create a new note in a new or existing category.

-## Availability:
+# Availability:

-This app is cross-platform and open source.
+This app is **cross-platform** and open source.
-Note that the released binaries are built for Windows and don't require .NET Runtime.
+Note that the released binaries are built for **Windows** and **don't require** .NET Runtime.